 Using the above reviews, you should have a great starting point to find the best self-employed accounting software for UK businesses.

-But take these accounting software reviews with a pinch of salt.
-This is a guide and the ratings are based on the overall performance of the software, not just how easy they are for self-employed businesses to use.
+But understand these accounting software reviews are there as a general guide.
+The ratings are based on the overall performance of the software, not just how easy they are for self-employed businesses to use.

 Most of these platforms will offer a free trial.
 So get the software, use it and see what is easy to use for your business.
 Test the features for yourself and see if it makes your accounts and bookkeeping a whole lot easier.